cosmology-api/cosmology.api/docs/dev/wrapping.rst

-Next we need to create a wrapper class that implements the :class:`cosmology.api.CosmologyWrapper` interface.
-Note that we do not need to subclass anything, we just need to implement the methods.
+Next we need to create a wrapper class that implements the :class:`~cosmology.api.CosmologyWrapper` interface.
+Note that by the magic of protocols we do not need to subclass anything to be considered a subclass of :class:`~cosmology.api.CosmologyWrapper`, we just need to implement the methods.

 .. code-block:: python